kbubar/kbubar.github.io/_pages/about.md

 Education
 ------
-PhD in Computer Science, University of Colorado Boulder, present.
+PhD in Computer Science, University of Colorado Boulder (in progress) \
-Certificate in Interdisciplinary Quantitative Biology, University of Colorado Boulder, present.
+Certificate in Interdisciplinary Quantitative Biology, University of Colorado Boulder (in progress) \
-Master's in Applied Math, University of Colorado Boulder, 2022.
+Master's in Applied Math, University of Colorado Boulder (2022) \
 B.S.
-Applied Math and Statistics, Colorado School of Mines, 2019
+Applied Math and Statistics, Colorado School of Mines (2019)